Onenightcarnival/CS520/README.md

 Once the repository is cloned, simply go to the directory's repository and run

 ```
-python exp1.py
+python main.py
 ```

 The screen will show what to do next.
+It will ask for the following :
+1. Origin's Latitude and Longitude
+2. Destination's Latitude and Longitude
+3. The percentage of distance, the user is willing to travel extra over shortest path length
+4. User is trying to 'maximize' or 'minimize' the elevation.

+We have implemented three different algorithms to solve the above problem.
+Please change the strategy variable to '1' / '2' / '3'  in the main.py to try our algorithms.

+The output would the program would be a graph figure showing the route between origin and destination.

 ## Running the tests